Xelmar/My_settings/README.md

 # My_settings
-Just me configs at this poor stage
+Just my configs at this poor stage